Extension of Lipschitz maps definable in Hensel minimal structures: Lipschitz extension on the affine plane

 As explained in Section~1 after Theorem~\ref{ext}, we can require that, after a suitable modification, $f$ satisfy condition~\ref{risometry} with respect to the variable $x_{1}$.
-Then the function $f(x_{1},\phi_{\xi,j}(c_{\xi,1}(x_{1})))$ is a risometry onto its image for each $\xi \in \Xi$, $j=1,\ldots,d$.
-Since the image of any open ball is a ball of the same radius (cf.\ Section~3), the images $E^{i} := f(C^{i})$, $i=1,\ldots,q$, of the sets

-satisfy the condition of Proposition~\ref{1-cell}.
-Therefore the definable sets $E^{i}$ are open cells with some centers $e_{i} \in K$, $i=1,\ldots,q$.
+In other words, we can require that the function $f(x_{1},\phi_{j}(x_{1}))$ be a risometry for each $j=1,\ldots,d$.
+The image $f(C)$ is the union of a 0-definable open cell package $H$ with a skeleton $S(H) = \{ a_1, \dots, a_p \}$ and of a finite number of points.